You can’t lose money investing in a “dot com” startup! Put all of your money in AOL and you’ll be a millionaire within five years!

 So what’s the difference between cast and calendered vinyl in the year 2010?
 As good as intermediate calendered films are, they’re still not as conformable as cast products.
 Consequently, they’re still not recommended for application on compound curves.
 A simple curve is a surface that curves only in one direction; like a cylinder or the side of a panel van.
 A shape that curves in more than one direction– a rivet or a VW New Beetle– is a compound curve.
 Because of its superior conformability, cast vinyl can be applied to challenging curves.
 Because of its superior dimensional stability, it holds that shape very well.
 The most common application that still requires a cast vinyl is a vehicle wrap.
 When wrapping a vehicle with compound curves, you should always use cast vinyl.

 For anything else, you can safely use cast or calendered, depending on your budget, color requirements, or personal preference.
-To help you make the right choice for a particular job, here’s a quick reference guide for economy, intermediate, and high performance films.
+To help you make the right choice for a particular job.
+A quick reference guide for economy, intermediate, and high performance films can be found below.

 Quick Reference Guide: Economy to High Performance